conda/ceps/cep-????.md

 ## Specification

 A virtual package is defined as a package record with three fields: name, version and build string.
-The name MUST start with double underscore.
+The name MUST start with double underscore (`__`).
 The version and build string MUST follow the same semantics as in regular package records.

+The build string MAY be zero (`0`).
+Some exceptions apply.
+See below.

 In general, the version or build string of a virtual package MAY be overridden by the value of `CONDA_OVERRIDE_{NAME}` environment variable, with `{NAME}` being the uppercased name of the virtual package.
 Many exceptions apply so please observe the details in the section below.